 Configurations differ depending on the application.
-In parking applications, a loop may be as small as 4×6 foot.
-In traffic applications employing one of our sliding gate operators, or swing gate operators, the smallest loop should not be less than 6×6 foot in order to detect high bed vehicles.
+In parking applications, a loop may be as small as 4 x 6 foot (122 x 183cm).
+In traffic applications employing one of our sliding gate operators, or swing gate operators, the smallest loop should not be less than 6 x 6 foot (183 x 183cm) in order to detect high bed vehicles.